lithdew/snow/README.md

     // This gets called right before a connection is marked to be successfully established!
     //
-    // Feel free to read from / write to the socket here explicitly via '&socket.inner', and
+    // Unlike the rest of the callbacks below, 'socket' is a raw 'pike.Socket'.
+Feel free to
-    // to return an error to prevent a connection from being marked as being successfully
+    // read / write as much data as you wish, or to return an error to prevent a connection
-    // established.
+    // from being marked as being successfully established.
     //
     // Rather than 'void', snow.Options.context_type may be set and returned from 'handshake'
     // to bootstrap a connection with additional fields and methods under 'socket.context'.